5 Things You Need to Know About Rentals

 Renter’s insurance typically is affordable.
 You need to make certain you itemize more expensive property items, like high-end electronics and jewelry, to ensure that it is covered by a renter’s insurance policy.

 Understanding Your Tenant’s Rights

-The landlord and tenants in your state establish specific rights in your favor.
+The landlord and tenants in Virginia establish specific rights in your favor.
 As a tenant, it is important that you have a basic understand of your basic legal rights.
 These rights include:

 - notice before landlord enters premises

 - adequate heat